Dependencies are a crucial part of project management as they define the relationship between activities and teams.

 • You cannot paint the house before assembling at least a part of the scaffolding.

-You must start task A before you can finish task B. So, the second activity is dependent on the start of the first one.
+You must start task A before you can finish task B. This means the second activity is dependent on the start of the first one.

 • The building construction must start before the investor can sell the apartments.

-• The replacement shift worker has to arrive and clock in to start their shift before the existing shift worker can clock off and end their shift.
+• The replacement shift worker has to arrive and clock in to start their shift before the currently present employee can clock off and end their shift.

-• If a clinic is moving to a new location, it can only stop admitting patients at the old location after the clinic at the new location starts working.
+• If a clinic is moving to a new location, it can only stop admitting patients at the old location after the clinic at the new location has been opened.

 How to manage dependencies in project management